György Faludy: Travels, vicissitudes, and remembrance

 Faludy completed his schooling in the Fasori Evangélikus Gimnázium and studied at the Universities of Vienna, Berlin and Graz.
 During these times he developed radical liberalist views, which he maintained till the very last days of his life.

 In 1938, he left Hungary for Paris because of his Jewish ancestry, and then for the U.S. During World War II, he served in the American forces.
 He arrived back in Hungary in 1946.
 In April 1947 he was among a group that destroyed a Budapest statue of Ottokár Prohászka, a Hungarian bishop who is respected by many but who is often considered antisemitic.
 He only admitted his participation forty years later.

 In 1949 he was condemned with fictitious accusations and was sent to the forced labor camp of Recsk for three years.
 During this time, he lectured other prisoners in literature, history and philosophy.
 After his release he made his living by translation.
 In 1956 (after the Revolution) he escaped again to the West.
 He settled in London, and was the editor of a Hungarian literary journal.

 It was during his stay in London that Faludy wrote his memoir, which was soon translated to English, by which he is still best known outside Hungary: My Happy Days in Hell.
 (It was only published in his native language in 1987, and since then in several further editions.)
 He moved to Toronto in 1967 and lived there for twenty years.
 He gave lectures in Canada and the U.S. and was the editor of Hungarian literary journals.
 In 1976, he received Canadian citizenship and two years later received an honorary doctorate from the University of Toronto, where he regularly taught.
 His poems were published by The New York Resident in 1980.

 In 1988 Faludy returned to Hungary.
 After the fall of communism, his works, which had previously been distributed only as samizdat during the Communist period, were at last published in Hungary.
 New collections of poems appeared in the 1990s, as well as several translations.
 In 1994 he received Hungary's most prestigious award, the Kossuth Prize.
 In 2000 he published another memoir, After My Days in Hell, about his life after the labour camp.

-Renowned for his anecdotes as well as his writing, he was a celebrated wit whose life story attracted the attention of many foreign authors.
+Renowned for his anecdotes as well as his writing, he was a celebrated man whose life story attracted the attention of many foreign authors.
 Besides the many European authors who visited Faludy, there was the Canadian author George Jonas, screenwriter of Munich, as well as the columnist, poet, and playwright Rory Winston.